NASARace/race/doc/manual/design/http-server.rst

             class = "gov.nasa.race.http.tabdata.TabDataService" // SiteRoute implementor

-            request-prefix = "tabdata" // URL path prefix for requests site-root = "race-net-http-test/src/resources/sites/tabdata" // root dir of static content ...
+            request-prefix = "tabdata" // URL path prefix for requests node-root = "race-net-http-test/src/resources/sites/tabdata" // root dir of static content ...

-The ``site-root`` directly points to the root dir where respective route files can be found, to support configurations that serve content kept outside of RACE.
-Note that ``request-prefix`` (which defaults to the ``name`` value) and ``site-root`` can be different.
+The ``node-root`` directly points to the root dir where respective route files can be found, to support configurations that serve content kept outside of RACE.
+Note that ``request-prefix`` (which defaults to the ``name`` value) and ``node-root`` can be different.

 Test Routes